DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 \subsection hardware_ledwiz LedWiz (GroovyGameGear)

-The LedWiz is a outputcontroller with 32 outputs which all support 49 <a target="_blank" href="https://en.wikipedia.org/wiki/Pulse-width_modulation">pwm</a> levels.
-The LedWiz is able to drive Leds directly, but will require some kind of booster of power hunger gadgets like big contactors or motors are connected to it.
+The LedWiz is a outputcontroller with 32 outputs which all support 49 <a target="_blank" href="https://en.wikipedia.org/wiki/Pulse-width_modulation">pwm</a> levels with a PWM frequency of approx. 50hz.
+The LedWiz is able to drive Leds and other small loads directly, but will require some kind of booster for power hunger gadgets like big contactors or motors are connected to it.

 \image html LedWizboard.jpg